RaymondSHANG/RaymondSHANG.github.io/_posts/2025-04-18-5dgai-agentic-supply-chain-acharya.md

 With this assistant, we could just tell it what we want, and it would:

 - Understand our problem.
+- Understand the data shema of available database.
-- Search across multiple databases store inventory,orders,forecast,sales, logistic lead times.
+- Search across multiple data table including store inventory,orders,forecast,sales, logistic lead times.
+- Sharing information between analytic steps.
 - Analyze and Root-cause and Recommend the best possible solution/next steps.
-- Show results in a structured format like JSON or table
+- Show results in a structured format like JSON or table for better understanding.

 ## Method
 Supply Chain Acharya is a Gen AI-powered assistant designed to uncover these root causes dynamically helping the store managers, replenishment planners rootcause and recommend on next steps.
 The functionality has been tested with the information using a Digital Twin of a retail supply chain network.